Volunteer Management 101, Volunteer Management 201

 Building Your Best Board: Recruiting, Structure, and Process, Performance and Culture, Developing Effective Advocates

 Rena Henderson Mason leads Bold Agenda and is a trusted advisor to mission-driven board and staff leaders, helping them shape their boards and leaders for high performance and tell their unique stories.
 Her specialty is empowering board and staff leaders to embrace change, push bold ideas, and build great teams.
 She has coached Board Chairs and Executive Directors/CEOs through a range of organizational challenges including growth, leadership transitions, strategic alliances, restructuring, turnarounds, and crises.
 Prior to launching Bold Agenda, Rena spent over 20 years helping scale businesses through new product development, strategic planning, and capital raising in the food, commercial real estate, publishing, and investment banking industries.
 Rena has an MBA from Harvard Business School and Bachelor’s in Finance/International Management from Georgetown University.
 She is a ICF-Certified coach and BoardSource Certified Governance Trainer with extensive training in high-performance coaching, board development, and group process facilitation.
-Currently, Rena serves on the Boards of the Arts Alliance Illinois and National Association of Women Business Owners – Chicago Chapter. @boldagenda
+Currently, Rena is the Board Development Chair of the Arts Alliance Illinois. @boldagenda

 Dominica McBride, PhD